quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{?WIRE-IMAGE=I-D.trammell-wire-image}}, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.
-Since QUIC is a versioned protocol, the wire image of the header format can also change from version.
-However, at least the mechanism by which a receiver can determine which version is used and the meaning and location of fields used in the version negotiation process is invariant
+Since QUIC is a versioned protocol, the wire image of the header format can also change from version to version.
+However, at least the mechanism by which a receiver can determine which version is used and the meaning and location of fields used in the version negotiation process is invariant {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.
-{{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.

 This document is focused on the protocol as presently defined in
 {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}, and will change to track